miherrmann/mp-ideology-testbed/README.md

-# Assessing approaches for estimating individual scale-perception differences in reported party placements
+# Assessing approaches for estimating individual differences (differential item functioning) in reported party placements

 Recover ```n_mp``` shift and stretch parameters (```a```, ```b```) per country from simulated responses (i.e., left-right placements of own party and one or more other parties on an 11pt left-right scale) using shrinkage vs. no shrinkage estimators.